Group Picture of Staff

 As refugees from Vietnam, Laos and Cambodia began arriving in San Diego with multiple health, behavioral health, educational and housing needs, UPAC developed culturally and linguistically appropriate programs to address their special needs and emerged as the only bilingual, bi-cultural, multi-service agency for San Diego’s Asian populations.
 For the first 16 years Executive Director Beverly Yip provided unwavering commitment and leadership.

-Today, under the direction of President and CEO Margaret Iwanaga Penrose since 1989, programs and services are provided to all underserved and diverse populations.
+Today, under the direction of President and CEO Margaret Iwanaga Penrose, programs and services are provided to all underserved and diverse populations.
 We not only offer assistance to our most vulnerable community members, but we Unite People Across Cultures.